Last updated 10 May 2022

 - a pre-sentence report to be written.

-The role of DJAG with respect to submissions about bail will usually be limited to welfare issues such as accommodation.
+The role of the youth justice officer with respect to submissions about bail will usually be limited to welfare issues such as accommodation.
 It does not address a child’s general suitability for bail.

 Issues concerning the likelihood of re-offending or failing to appear are matters for the prosecution and defence.
-The court therefore does usually not take submissions from DJAG staff in relation to possible bail conditions such as curfews, reporting to police, or forbidding contact with a complainant or co-accused.
+The court therefore does usually not take submissions from a Youth Justice officer in relation to possible bail conditions such as curfews, reporting to police, or forbidding contact with a complainant or co-accused.

-Conditional bail programs are often prepared by DJAG in circumstances where a child is highly unlikely to comply with bail conditions without substantial intervention.
+Conditional bail programs are often prepared by Youth Justice in circumstances where a child is highly unlikely to comply with bail conditions without substantial intervention.

-In general, DJAG is not required to argue that a child receives a particular sentence order.
-It is required, however, that DJAG provide the court with a range of alternative orders, together with information about the nature and suitability of each.
+In general, youth justice officers are not required to argue that a child receives a particular sentence order.
+It is required, however, that the officer provide the court with a range of alternative orders, together with information about the nature and suitability of each.

 Breach of supervised orders

-A youth justice officer has to act in a prosecuting role in relation to the following as they are responsible for the administration of community-based sentences and deal with:
+A Youth Justice officer has to act in a prosecuting role as they are responsible for the administration of community-based sentence orders (probation order, graffiti removal order, community service order, intensive supervision order, conditional release order or restorative-justice order) and deal with:

 - complaints regarding non-compliance with conditional release and supervised release orders

-- variation, discharge or resentence of probation and community service orders
+- variation, discharge, revocation or resentence of orders.

 These applications are made formally in writing with accompanying affidavits and may be defended by the child.